-Ah, Yountville - small in size but big on flavor, it’s one of our favorite little pockets of the valley.
+Ah, Yountville – small in size but big on flavor, it’s one of our favorite little pockets of the valley.
 Often referred to as the culinary capital of Napa Valley, Yountville is home to some of the region’s best restaurants — as well as a swath of luxury accommodations, a world-renowned art scene, and walkable wine tasting rooms.
-Not sure where to begin your Yountville adventures?
-We’ve got you covered with a three-day itinerary that taps into the very best things to savor, share, and discover in Napa Valley’s smallest town.
-The small wine-growing region of Oakville (it’s not officially a town) surrounds Yountville, so of course, we’ll explore that too.

 Day 1

-Yountville is the ideal Napa Valley town to explore on foot, and on day two you’ll be embracing the art of passigiata and exploring at a slower pace (bonus points for being a sustainable traveler!).
+Yountville is the ideal Napa Valley town to explore on foot, and on day one you’ll be embracing the art of passigiata and exploring at a slower pace (bonus points for being a sustainable traveler!).

 Morning